jenschlot/IBM-Bluemix-DevOps-Documentation/tutorials/jazzrtc/index.md

 ##Deploy your app

 1. Go to the deployment page by clicking **BUILD & DEPLOY**.
-  * If it's your first time using this feature, you will see a welcome page.
-Click **GET STARTED** to proceed.
   * When you build and deploy, your Bluemix account might be charged.
 For more information, [see the Bluemix pricing page](https://bluemix.net/#/pricing).
-To track charges, after you deploy your first build, add the Delivery Pipeline service to your space.
+To track charges, after you deploy your first build, add the Delivery Pipeline service to your Bluemix space.

-3. On the Pipeline page, click **add a builder**.
-The Add Builder page opens.
+3. On the Pipeline page, click **ADD STAGE**.
+The Stage Configuration page opens.
 ![Click Add A Builder](/tutorials/jazzrtc/images/add_builder.png "Click add a builder")

-4. On the Add Builder page, enter this information:
-    * In the **Builder** menu, select **Ant**.
-	* In the **Your IBM Bluemix DevOps Services password** field, type the password that is associated with your IBM id.
+4. Create a stage to build your application:
+    * Click the default **MyStage** name and change the name of this stage to `Build`.
+    * Leave the INPUT tab settings at their defaults.
+Be sure to enter your account password where indicated.
+	* Under the JOBS tab, click **ADD JOB** and then **Build**.
+Select the **Ant** builder type.
-	* In the **Build script path**, type the folder that contains your code; for example,  `WordCounter`.
+	  * In **Working Directory**, type the folder that contains your code; for example,  `WordCounter`.
 When the project is loaded in the Rational Team Concert client, this folder automatically maps to an Eclipse project.
-	* In the **Build archive directory** field, type the directory where the build output files are archived as part of the build result.
+	  * In **Build Archive Directory** field, type the directory where the build output files are archived as part of the build result.

-5. Select the **Enable unit tests** check box so that you can run the test cases during a build.
-Then, click **Save**.
+      * Select the **Enable unit tests** check box so that you can run the test cases during a build.
+    * Click **Save**.
 ![Add Builder](/tutorials/jazzrtc/images/configure_builder.png "Add Builder")

-6. Click **add a stage**.
-The Add Deployer Stage page opens.
+6. Click **ADD STAGE**.
+The Stage Configuration page opens.
 ![Click Add A New Stage](/tutorials/jazzrtc/images/add_deployer.png "Click add a new stage")

+7. Create a stage to deploy your application to Bluemix:
+    * Click the default **MyStage** name and change the name of this stage to `Deploy to dev`.
+    * Leave the INPUT tab settings at their defaults.
+	* Under the JOBS tab, click **ADD JOB** and then **Deploy**.
-7. This page will use the settings provided by the `manifest.yml` file, included as part of the project.
+	  * This job will use the settings provided by the `manifest.yml` file, included as part of the project.
 All of the values, except for the hostname, can be used directly as provided.
-The hostname is used to define your application's url and needs to be unique for each application deployed.
-Let's override the host with the `-n` option in the `cf push` command as below.
+	  * The hostname is used to define your application's URL and needsto be unique for each application deployed that is deployed on Bluemix.
+Override the host with the `-n` option in the `cf push` command as below.
-Click **Save** and you're all set!
+    * Click **Save**.
 ![Add Deployer](/tutorials/jazzrtc/images/configure_deployer.png "Add Deployer")

-8. Click **Save**.
-You're ready to deploy.

-9. Click **REQUEST BUILD** to see your project be built and deployed for the first time.
+9. Click the play button at the top of the Build stage to see your project built and deployed for the first time.
 The build process takes a couple of minutes.
 When you see a green circle, the app is live.
 ![Successful Build](/tutorials/jazzrtc/images/build1_success.png "Successful Build")

 10. Click the application link to verify that the app is running.